 Firstly, you should always be looking to negotiate your salary.
 A key time to negotiate is if you have received another job offer.

 Don’t be afraid to put yourself forward and enter into the discussions.
 Jobvite found in a 2017 report that 84% of those confident enough to ask for higher pay succeed in getting it.

 Setting up a number of different passive income streams is also a great way to generate more income, which in turn, can be saved.
-My favourite passive income source at the moment is social investment platform eToro – it returned me just over 10% last year.
+My favorite passive income source at the moment is the social investment platform eToro – it returned me just over 10% last year.